salame-piccante-charcuterie-board.

 The Curing Process

-Unlike fresh sausages that are cooked immediately, Salame Piccante undergoes a transformation through fermentation.
-It is stuffed into natural casings and hung in temperature-controlled environments.
-During this time, beneficial bacteria produce lactic acid, which gives the salami its signature “twang” and ensures it is safe to eat without cooking.
-This fermentation science is what separates a gourmet salami from a standard supermarket deli meat.
+Unlike fresh sausages, Salame Piccante undergoes fermentation.
+It is stuffed into natural casings and hung in controlled environments.
+During this period, beneficial bacteria produce lactic acid, creating the salami’s signature tang and making it safe to eat without cooking.
+This careful process distinguishes gourmet salami from ordinary supermarket varieties.

 salame-piccante-mediterranean-spread.